open-sauced/maintainer-intro-course/maintainer-powerups.md

 You can search for available GitHub Actions on the [GitHub Marketplace](https://github.com/marketplace?type=actions).
 But if you can't find the one you need, you can create or customize your own actions from existing GitHub Actions.

-The founder of OpenSauced, Brian Douglas, created the [Take Action](https://github.com/marketplace/actions/contributor-takes-action).
-This action allows contributors to assign themselves to an issue by typing the `.take` command in the issue's comment so maintainers can focus on more important tasks than assigning issues.
+Brian Douglas, the founder of OpenSauced, created [Take Action](https://github.com/marketplace/actions/contributor-takes-action).
+This action allows contributors to assign themselves to an issue by typing the `.take` command in the issue's comment, allowing maintainers to focus on more important tasks than assigning issues.

-But we want contributors only to take issues that have passed our triage or are not meant to be worked on by the core team.
+However, we want contributors only able to take issues that have passed our triage or are not meant to be worked on by the core team.
 So, we create the [Triage Action](https://github.com/open-sauced/app/blob/beta/.github/workflows/triage.yml) that will block the Take Action whenever a `needs triage` or `core team work` label exists.

 You can read more about GitHub Actions and how to create one in [the official documentation](https://github.com/features/actions).